TheUsefulLists/UsefulMods/bugfixes/bugfixes_118.md

-# Bugfixing Mods
+# Bug Fixing Mods

-A list of bugfixing mods for 1.18.x forge/fabric versions.
+A list of bug fixing mods for 1.18.x Fabric/Forge versions.

 Any suggestions/complaints?
 Join our [discord](https://discord.gg/8nzHYhVUQS) or use the issues.